 1. Should You Treat AI Screening as Fully Autonomous?

-The most expensive AI recruiting mistake is also the most common: letting the model make final decisions.
+Letting the model make final decisions is the most expensive AI recruiting mistake and the most common.
 SHRM’s 2026 State of AI in HR found that 19% of organizations using AI screening admit their tools have already overlooked or screened out qualified applicants.
-That is one in five orgs losing candidates to their own software.
+One in five orgs is losing talent to their own software.

-The regulatory response is explicit.
+Regulatory response to this problem is now explicit.
 The EU AI Act classifies every AI system used in recruitment, selection, and candidate evaluation as “high-risk” and requires “meaningful” human oversight.
 Enforcement begins August 2, 2026, with fines up to €35 million or 7% of global revenue for non-compliance.
 Colorado SB 24-205 (effective June 30, 2026) and the expanded Illinois AI Video Interview Act (effective January 1, 2026) carry similar oversight mandates.

 2. Is LinkedIn-Only Sourcing Still Viable in 2026?

 LinkedIn is the default, which is exactly why it is a blind spot.
-The best software engineers are often more visible on GitHub than LinkedIn.
+Software engineers are often more visible on GitHub than LinkedIn.
 Designers live on Dribbble or Behance.
-Research scientists on Google Scholar and patent databases.
+Research scientists publish on Google Scholar and patent databases.
 Skilled trades, nursing, logistics, and manufacturing workers frequently have no LinkedIn footprint at all.
-A tool that sources from one network finds the candidates everyone else is already sourcing.
+Any tool that sources from one network surfaces only the talent everyone else is already pursuing.

-This is also where AI sourcing tools that scrape LinkedIn and layer an LLM on top fail silently.
+Single-network AI sourcing tools fail silently in a second way.
 The model is only as diverse as its input data.
 Narrow input, narrow output, the same names everyone has already messaged.

 3. Ignoring Bias Audit Requirements

-This one is now legal exposure, not a best practice.
+Skipping bias audits is now legal exposure, not a best practice.
 A NIST-funded University of Washington study at AIES 2024 tested three major LLMs against more than three million resume comparisons.
-The models favored white-associated names 85% of the time and Black-associated names only 9% of the time.
+Models favored white-associated names 85% of the time and Black-associated names only 9% of the time.
 Female-associated names were favored just 11% of the time.
 Black male-associated names were never preferred over white male-associated names.
 Not “sometimes.”
 Never.

-The enforcement machine is catching up fast.
-The New York State Comptroller’s December 2025 audit of Local Law 144 enforcement found 17 potential violations among 32 companies reviewed, while the NYC Department of Consumer and Worker Protection had identified only one.
+Enforcement is accelerating.
+New York’s State Comptroller’s December 2025 audit of Local Law 144 found 17 potential violations among 32 companies reviewed, while the NYC Department of Consumer and Worker Protection had identified only one.
 Colorado SB 205 adds annual impact assessments and transparency statements with civil penalties up to $20,000 per violation.
-And in a finding that should concern every HR leader: 57% of HR professionals working in states with AI employment laws were unaware those laws existed, per SHRM’s 2026 State of AI in HR.
+And 57% of HR professionals working in states with AI employment laws were unaware those laws existed, per SHRM’s 2026 State of AI in HR - a finding that should concern every HR leader.

 Here is how the major AI hiring laws compare: